Trevor20/SQL-PowerBI-Portfolio/projects/Project3-FlightBookingAnalysis/README.md

 ## 📖 Dataset

-The dateset represents booking-level data collected by an airline.
-Each row in the dataset corresponda to a single booking, which may include one or more passengers.
+The dataset represents booking-level data collected by an airline.
+Each row in the dataset corresponds to a single booking, which may include one or more passengers.
 The dataset was collected from Kraggle and contains 50k datapoints.
 The dataset includes information like no of passengers in the booking, type of trip, flight duration, routes, etc.

 ## 🧰 Tools Used

-- MySQL - Data load and intitial analysis before building dashboards
+- MySQL - Data load and initial analysis before building dashboards
 - Power BI - For building interactive dashboards
 - Power Query Editor - Data transformation using M language
 - DAX - Creating date table, calculated measures and KPI calculation